How Do I Get Rid of Chicken Coop Flies Effectively?

 Plants in Your Garden

 Certain plants and herbs naturally repel flies.
-By planting these close to your chicken yard, you can reduce flies and have your garden smelling great.
+By planting these close to your chicken coop, you can reduce flies and have your garden smelling great.

 Some great choices include: